multani/python-mpd2/PORTING.rst

 However, starting from version 0.5, `python-mpd2`_ provides enhanced features which are *NOT* backward compatibles with the original `python-mpd`_ package.
-This goal of this document is to explains the differences the releases and if it makes sense, how to migrate from one version to another.
+This goal of this document is to explains the differences between the releases and if it makes sense, how to migrate from one version to another.

 Stickers API